Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsubsection{Debt}

-K-firms also experience higher costs for external finance, hence, they adhere to the pecking order theory of finance in which they initially use internal finance and then seek external funding on imperfect capital markets.
-As with C-firms, K-firms will never completely exhaust their internal finances, therefore, firm $j$ keeps a buffer of internal funds for precautionary reasons.
+K-firms also experience higher costs for external finance; hence, they adhere to the pecking order theory of finance in which they initially use internal finance and then seek external funding in imperfect credit markets.
+As with C-firms, K-firms will never completely exhaust their internal finances.
+Therefore, firm $j$ keeps a buffer of internal funds for precautionary reasons.
 This buffer is assumed to be proportional to their wage bill.
 Thus, firm $j$'s desired new loan is given by:

-where $W_{j,t}=w_{j,t}N_{j,t}$ is firm $j$'s wage bill, $\Pi_{j,t}$ is firm $j$'s profits, and $M_{j,t}$ is firm $j$'s deposits.
-K-firms use the same method as C-firms when calculating the amortisation cost of a new loan (eq. \ref{eq:amortisation}), total interest payments (eq. \ref{eq:interest_payments}), and total debt (eq. \ref{eq:debt}).
+where $W_{j}(t)=w_{j}(t)N_{j}(t)$ is firm $j$'s wage bill, $\Pi_{j}(t)$ is firm $j$'s profits, and $M_{j}(t)$ is firm $j$'s deposits.
+K-firms use the same method as C-firms when calculating the amortisation cost of a new loan (Eq.~\ref{eq:amortisation}), total interest payments (Eq.~\ref{eq:interest_payments}), and total debt (Eq.~\ref{eq:debt}).
+Additionally, firm $j$'s actual loan $\ell$ given by the bank $b$, $L_{j b,\ell}(t)$, is determined on the credit market, see \ref{app:credit_market} and bank loan supply, Eq.~\ref{eq:loan_supply}.
+Firm $j$ updates its debt with the new loan: